Skacham11/WeatherReport/README.md

 app.py and link.py obtain the API key from secrets.py to keep the key confidential.
 I used JSON as the data formatter because it is easy-to-parse and read.

 Currently, my WeatherReport program can do the following functions:
-- Returns temperature of any city in Farenheit
+- Returns temperature of any city in Fahrenheit
-- Returns the country -Displays date & time
+- Returns the country
+- Displays date & time
+- Displays weather description
-- Displays weather description -Displays wind speed
+- Displays wind speed
+- Displays humidity
-- Displays humidity -displays pressure
+- Displays pressure

 link.py shows a terminal representation of the data app.py shows a visual GUI representation of the data